Discussion Forums with FluxBB

-Before beginning with this guide we assume that you have completed our getting started guide.
+Before beginning with this guide we assume that you have completed our Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, you may be interested in our introduction to Linux concepts guide, beginner’s guide and administration basics guide.
 To complete this guide, you must also install a web server.
 This guide will assume that you have completed the appropriate LAMP guide for your operating system.

 If you’re running Debian or Ubuntu systems, ensure that your system’s package repository is up to date, that all installed packages have been upgraded with the latest bug fixes and security patches using the following command sequence:

 On CentOS and Fedora systems, issue the following commands to ensure your system’s packages are up to date: